 Harsher in Hindsight: Treehouse of Horror XIX features Homer killing celebrities for commercial rights, among which include Neil Armstrong and Prince.
 This is hard to watch since both of them are now dead.

 In one episode, Snowball 2 is brought back to life with occult.
-In the recent Archie Comics miniseries, Afterlife With Archie, an attempt to bring back Hot Dog starts up the zombie apocalypse.
+In a later Archie Comics miniseries, Afterlife With Archie, an attempt to bring back Hot Dog starts up the zombie apocalypse.

 In the Treehouse of Horror X short, 'Life's a Glitch; Then You Die', a virus (in this case, the fabled Y2K Bug) causes chaos around all around the world upon computers, and computer-controlled devices starting from Homer's computer, leading into the apocalypse.
 Around 10 years later, Summer Wars would also have it's plot kick off by some guy's computer device accidentally triggering a virus, and causing havoc to devices around the world.
 But the big difference here is that Kenji never unleashed it (he just got one letter off, and by being the first to respond, he was framed), it was Wabisuke's doing, and it doesn't end on the apocalypse.